3D-BioInfo-PT/3d-bioinfo-pt.github.io/workshops/workshop_9_2022.md

 ## Topics and Program

-The workshop will offer training on
+The workshop will offer training on:
 1. Working with Linux
 1. Molecular visualization
 1. Molecular docking